davidan1981/rails-identity/README.md

 ## Install

-Note that rails-identity is still in early development, so clone the repo.
+Install the gem, or
-Go to your app's directory and add this line to your `Gemfile`:
+go to your app's directory and add this line to your `Gemfile`:

-    gem 'rails-identity', path: '/path/to/rails-identity/local/repo'
+    gem 'rails-identity'

 Then, add the following line in `application.rb`: